tsxoxo/cells-client/README.md

 CURRENT

 - Extend parser with functions.
-  [x] Extend grammar
+  - [x] Extend grammar
-  - build new matcher and use in tokenize
+  - [ ] build new matcher and use in tokenize
-    [x] add parser to ast
+  - [x] add parser to ast
         [ ] make said parser less ugly
-  - build getCellsInRange and solve node in interpret
+  - [x] build getCellsInRange and solve node in interpret
-  - write tests

 ### UX/UI